 - Involved in or a party to a dependency court matter.

-- Employed by or volunteering in an agency which could present a conflict of interest.
+- A current foster parent, employed by or volunteering in an agency which could present a conflict of interest.

 Please bring these items to your interview: